Sharp Thresholds for Temporal Motifs and Doubling Time in Random Temporal Graphs: Distribution of Temporal Motifs

 \subsubsection{First Moment}

 Since directly calculating the probability of a temporal motif occurring in a random temporal graph is infeasible, we shall rely on bounds derived from the first moment of the number of such occurrences.
 In fact, we are able to obtain the following lemma via a relatively standard calculation, exploiting both the linearity of expectation and the independence between the number of labels on each edge and their value.
-Note that the term concerning the number of realizations of $P$ is absent in the case for $\beta=1$ as there exists only a single possible realization (all labels in a single snapshot). \LemExpectation* \begin{proof} We present the proof for the continuous case, and defer the proof of the discrete cases to the appendices, as they follow from near identical calculations.
-By linearity, we obtain,
+Note that the term concerning the number of realizations of $P$ is absent in the case for $\beta=1$ as there exists only a single possible realization (all labels in a single snapshot). \begin{restatable}{lemma}{LemExpectation} The expectation of $\ContSum{\delta}$ is: